-Given recent terrorist attacks in European cities, Irish citizens are therefore advised to monitor local media and follow the advice of police and local authorities and to exercise increased vigilance, especially when travelling on public transport, if attending large public gatherings or other crowded locations, particularly ones that have a large concentration of foreign citizens.
+Given terrorist attacks that have taken place in European cities, Irish citizens are therefore advised to monitor local media and follow the advice of police and local authorities and to exercise increased vigilance, especially when travelling on public transport, if attending large public gatherings or other crowded locations, particularly ones that have a large concentration of foreign citizens.
 Attacks could occur at any time and could target tourist attractions, restaurants, transport hubs or other public areas.
 Citizens should remain aware of their surroundings and ensure they have access to exits or escape routes at all times.

 If you require emergency assistance locally, you can call the numbers below for specific services: